All Episodes

 People can't imagine how horrible the FBI is.

-They just they can't imagine what the courts are like in America, you know, including our esteemed friend and leader, Jared Taylor, he has a very optimistic charitable view uh of the courts and law enforcement, and uh I respectfully disagree.
+Just they can't imagine what the courts are like in America, including our esteemed friend and leader, Jared Taylor.

-And uh we we cannot, you know, we you you don't go, you you do your best to stay out of court, stay away from judges.
+And we cannot, you know, you don't go, you do your best to stay out of court, stay away from judges.

-Uh well, in this case, the American people get to judge the fact that what we saw back in in May, June of 2020, now there are consequences because, like you uh, like you've been mentioning this whole time, the FBI fired nearly two dozen agents who were photographed kneeling, a lot of them women, Sam, uh, amid the George Floyd protests in 2020, according to reports.
+Well, in this case, the American people get to judge the fact that what we saw back in May, June of 2020, now there are consequences because, like you, like you've been mentioning this whole time, the FBI fired nearly two dozen agents who were photographed kneeling, a lot of them women, Sam, amid the George Floyd protests in 2020, according to reports.

-I'm just I'm just I'm not I'm not making any observation except for just pointing out that they were they were ladies.
+I'm not making any observation except for just pointing out that they were ladies.

 Reuters framed the number of fired agents as more than a dozen.

-Uh we also saw across the country, police in solidarity take a knee with uh demonstrators.
+We also saw across the country police in solidarity take a knee with demonstrators.

-And think I I actually think I remember some coming from Atlanta and from Birmingham, Alabama, and and some places in the South.
+And I actually think I remember some coming from Atlanta and from Birmingham, Alabama, and some places in the South.

 But the FBI has declined to comment to Fox News when asked about the reported terminations.